Nostalgia-Inc/Nostalgia-OS/README.md

 ### Future Additions
   - Configure Custom Nostalgia CRT Plymouth Theme
   - Configure Custom GRUB Theme
-  - Customise and Configure Nostalgia Arcade Sub-System

-# Nostalgia Arcade
+# Nostalgia Arcade - In Progress

 This image is meant for more of a standard system install.